Rich's (department store)

-Rich's was a department store retail chain, headquartered in Atlanta, Georgia, which operated in the southern U.S. from 1867 until March 6, 2005 when the nameplate was eliminated and replaced by Macy's.
-Many of the former Rich's stores today form the core of Macy's Central, an Atlanta-based division of Macy's, Inc., which formerly operated as Federated Department Stores, Inc.
+Rich's was an American department store chain founded in 1867 by Mauritius Reich.
+It operated in the southern United States, and was headquartered in Atlanta, Georgia, until it was dissolved in favor of the Macy's brand in 2005.

 History

 Beginnings

 The retailer began in Atlanta as M. Rich & Co., a dry goods store, on 28 May 1867, at 36 Whitehall Street.
 The sole proprietor was Mauritius Reich (Anglicized to Morris Rich), a Hungarian Jewish immigrant.
 It was renamed M. Rich & Bro. in 1877, when Morris and brother Emanuel formed a partnership.
 In 1884 when the third brother Daniel was admitted into the partnership, the name became M. Rich & Bros.
 With business success came a need for expansion, and the store was moved to ever larger locations: in July 1875 to 35 Whitehall; in September 1875 to 43 Whitehall; in October 1875 to 65 Whitehall, at the corner of Hunter (now M.L.
 King Blvd.); and in September 1882 to 54-56 Whitehall.

 By 1877, Rich's was considered one of the "Big Five" stores in town, in the league of Chamberlain, Boyton, & Co.; Ryan's; Keeley's; and Dougherty's; and later, of the J.M.
 High Company.

 In 1901 Rich's became a true department store when they divided like merchandise into separated sections.
 The company was incorporated as M. Rich & Bros.
 Co.
 In 1906, the adjacent M. Kutz & Co. building at 52 Whitehall was acquired.
 Both it and 54-56 Whitehall were torn down.
 Rich's closed its furniture annex and moved its dry goods to that building, until a new building could be built on the site of 52-54-56 Whitehall.
+In April 1907 the new 'emporium' opened for business.
 That building is still standing, known as the M. Rich and Brothers and Company Building at its current address of 82 Peachtree St. SE.